-I have a lot to do, but when I’m being pulled in so many different directions, it becomes difficult to keep my life, tasks, and mind organized.
+I have a lot to do, but when I’m being pulled in too many different directions, it becomes difficult to keep my life, tasks, and mind organized.
 Being an INFJ inhibits my ability to be casual or nonchalant when it comes to certain things, as my expectations of myself are quite high.

 To most Judging personality types, including the INFJ, chaos is not something to thrive in, but something to avoid.
 This is not always possible, but in the true spirit of my personality type, I try to organize it.
 When this doesn’t work, and it becomes too much to contain, I feel overwhelmed.
 This is when things go south, if I don’t intervene quickly.

 Stress, anxiety, and INFJ overwhelm are all temporary, which helps me to know that everything will, eventually, be okay.

-- I walk away for awhile.
+- Walk away for awhile.

 - A 10 minute meditation does wonders.

-- I do 10-15 minutes of yoga stretches.
+- Do 10-15 minutes of yoga stretches.